 Debt to asset ratio

-The debt ratio is an index that is useful for evaluating the size of a company based on the amount of debt to raise funds for assets.
+The debt ratio is an index that is useful for evaluating the size of a company based on the amount of debt to raise funds for assets management.
+This management has asset tracking, stock taking, and reporting features accurately and in real-time.
 This ratio serves to compare the amount of wealth and money.
 This indicator can also show the ability of a company to obtain new loans guaranteed by fixed assets.
 When the level of this ratio increases, the guarantee from creditors for the long term is increasingly guaranteed.
 Creditors generally tend to choose companies with low debt ratios.
 Because the company’s financial position is still safe and not easily bankrupt.
 The formula for the debt to asset ratio is as follows.

 Debt to Asset Ratio = (Total Debt: Total Assets) x 100%

 The debt to equity ratio is usually helpful for comparing equity and liabilities.
 This means that external capital should not be greater than capital so that the company’s burden does not increase.
 A small ratio indicates that the company’s condition is improving because the capital to guarantee debt is relatively large.
 The formula for the debt to equity ratio is as follows.

 Debt to Equity Ratio = (Total Debt : Total Equity) x 100%

 This ratio determines the comparison between long-term debt borne by a company with the company’s tangible fixed assets.
 The higher the ratio value to tangible assets, the more the company will have a greater chance of obtaining a loan.
 Vice versa, if the value of the tangible asset debt to coverage ratio is low, it indicates that the company’s assets are not sufficient to guarantee the long-term debt.
 The formula for calculating tangible assets debt to coverage is as follows.